 Chondrosarcomas of the base of skull follow the same general imaging characteristics of chondrosarcomas elsewhere – see generic chondrosarcoma article.
 Importantly CT and MRI are complementary, the former exquisitely delineating the relationship to the skull base and showing calcification within the mass, whereas the later giving important information of signal intensity and relationship to neural structures.

-CT with thin triplanar bone algorithm images is important is confirming bony involvement and demonstrating calcification fo the tumor, often in characteristic rings and arcs.
+CT with thin triplanar bone algorithm images is important is confirming bony involvement and demonstrating calcification of the tumor, often in characteristic rings and arcs.

 - T1: low signal